 The Married Filing Jointly Status

-Married filing jointly (MFJ) provides several more tax benefits than filing separate married returns.
-Still, it also means that you and your spouse are “jointly and severally liable” for the joint return: You’re each individually responsible for the accuracy of the return and payment of any tax that’s due.
+The married filing jointly (MFJ) status provides several more tax benefits than filing separate married returns.
+But it also means that you and your spouse are “jointly and severally liable” for the joint return: You’re each individually responsible for the accuracy of the return and for payment of any tax that’s due.

 Married Filing Separately

 You and your spouse can also file separate tax returns if you're married, but married filing separately (MFS) taxpayers receive the least beneficial tax treatment under IRS rules.